- You will not need to fill out a restaurant application if you are serving alcohol.

 See the steps to get and maintain a license.

-You can find information from the City about how to start a new business.
+You can find out the basics of how to start a business and apply for a license.

 Meet with a Business Licensing inspector